 Information for the current or upcoming exhibition at the Edit and Art Gallery:

 The EJ Anime Museum aims to introduce the history and culture of Japan’s famous manga culture.
 Moreover, it will have a collection of 2.5 million comics and light novels.
 Furthermore, the museum will showcase by collections.
 For the opening of the museum the first exhibition commemorated the 35th anniversary of the monthly magazine publication Newtype.
 Since then there has been two Thomas the Tank Engine exhibitions, a Trigger and Good Smile Company exhibition, two Marvel exhibitions and a Gundam exhibition.
 To name, but a few.
-In February 2023, a Snoopy Exhibitions starts on the 11th.
-Snoopy is huge in Japan, so it is bound to popular.
+In February 2023, the Snoopy Exhibitions was a huge success.
+It was followed by a Bungo Stray Dog exhibition.

 Information for the current or upcoming exhibition at the EJ Anime Museum: